ithinkandicode/door-kickers-action-squad-mods/MODS/_LEVELS/Level Pack/Resources/Guides/questions.md

 ![](images/screenshots/error-no-symlink.png)

+### The levels show but I can't play them

+If you try to start a level but it sends you back to the level select screen, you haven't set up the symlink.

 ### Should I use the batch script or make the symlink manually?

 I advise using the batch script because it won't change anything unless several checks have passed.
 But you can make it manually if you know exactly what you're doing ([instructions here](symlink-manual.md)).